jaimetur/PhotoMigrator/README.md

 The whole process is done in an automatic way and is divided in different steps (some of them are optionals).

-Below you can see the different steps of this feature:

-#### 🔍 1.
-Pre Checks steps
-  - 1.1. 📦 Unpack your Takeout Zip files if needed.
-  - 1.2. 🗃️ Create a backup of your original Takeout if needed.
-  - 1.3. 🔢 Calculate statistics of your original Takeout.
-#### 🪛 2.
-Pre Process steps `(default=enabled.
-Can be disabled using flag '-gSkipPrep; --google-skip-preprocess')`
-  - 2.1. 🧹 Clean Input folder to delete `@eaDir` subfolders (Synology metadata subfolders with miniatures).
-  - 2.2. 🧬 Merge Live pictures (.heic, .jpg, .jpeg) with the associated video (.mp4).
-  - 2.3. ✂️ Fix Truncations on sidecar JSON names and media files to complete truncated suffixes or extensions when the filename length is high.
-#### 🧠 3.
-Process steps `(default=enabled.
-Can be disabled using flag 'gSkipGpth, --google-skip-gpth-tool')`
-  - 3.1 🧾 Process .json files to fix metadata (including creation date and time, GPS data, Albums info extraction, etc...) of all your assets.
-  - 3.2. 📚 Separate your assets per Albums (if belong to any album).
-  - 3.3. 🔗 Create Symbolic Links for assets within any Album (to save disk space). `(default=enabled.
-Can be disabled using flag '-gnsa, --google-no-symbolic-albums')`
-#### ✅ 4.
-Post Process steps
-  - 4.1. ➡️ <span style="color:grey">Copy/Move files to Output folder manually. `(default=disabled.
-It is automatically enabled if detect that Step 3 has been skipped)`</span>
-  - 4.2. 🕒 Synchronize MP4 files associated to Live pictures with the associated HEIC/JPG file.
-  - 4.3. 📚 Separate all your Albums folders within 'Albums' subfolder from the original assets within 'ALL_PHOTOS' subfolder. `(default=enabled.
-Can be disabled using flag '-gsma, --google-skip-move-albums')`
-  - 4.4. 📝 <span style="color:grey">Auto rename Albums folders to homogenize all names based on content dates. (`default=disabled.
-Can be enabled using flag '-graf, --google-rename-albums-folders'`)</span>
-  - 4.5. 🔗 Fix broken Symbolic Links. `(default=enabled.
-Can be disabled using flag '-gnsa, --google-no-symbolic-albums')`
-  - 4.6. 🔢 Calculate statistics of your Final processed Media Library and compare it with your original Takeout statistics.
-  - 4.7. 📁 Organize your assets in a year/month structure for a better organization. `(default: 'flatten' for Albums; 'year/month' for ALL_PHOTOS)`
-         - Can customize it using flags: `'-gafs, --google-albums-folders-structure' and '-gnas, --google-no-albums-folders-structure'`
-  - 4.8. 👥 <span style="color:grey">Detect and remove duplicates. `(default=disabled.
-Can be enabled using flag '-grdf, --google-remove-duplicates-files')`</span>
-  - 4.9. 🧹 Remove empty folders.
-  - 4.10. 🔢 Count Albums.
-  - 4.11. 🧹 Clean Final Media Library.

 > [!NOTE]
 > [**(Google Takeout Fixing Documentation)**](https://github.com/jaimetur/PhotoMigrator/blob/main/help/4-google-takeout.md)